Walle10-0/scaling-platformer-engine-unfinished/README.md

 You are free to use this code in your Unity games.

 If you do want to use this, please let me know where you're using this
-either by forking the repository or opening an issue.
+either by forking the repository or by posting in [`Discussions`](https://github.com/Walle10-0/scaling-platformer-engine-unfinished/discussions)
 I would love to see the exciting things you do with this. :)